 Our notebooks are filled with some of the highest-quality 100% recycled paper on the market.
+(It's also acid-free and 100% post-consumer waste!)
 Most of our notebooks (Hypothesis, Experiment, Analysis, Observation, Abstract, Research) are filled with an 81 gsm paper, which is perfect for journaling and taking notes, while The Theory series has a thicker, sturdier 128 gsm stock that's great for sketching, notes, and slightly wetter mediums.

 The paper does well with fine and ultra-fine nibbed fountain pens, although we don't recommend super wet mediums or wide nibbed fountain pens.